Running the Snowflake collector

 Note that is just a sample command for showing the syntax.
 You must generate the command specific to your setup from the application UI.

-docker run -it --rm --mount type=bind,source=${HOME}/dwcc,target=/dwcc-output \ --mount type=bind,source=${HOME}/dwcc,target=${HOME}/dwcc --mount type=bind,source=${HOME}/dwcc-drivers,target=/usr/src/dwcc-config/lib \ -e DW_AUTH_TOKEN=${DW_AUTH_TOKEN} -e DW_SNOWFLAKE_PASSWORD=${DW_SNOWFLAKE_PASSWORD} \ datadotworld/dwcc:2.124 --config-file=/dwcc-output/config-snowflake.yml
+docker run -it --rm --mount type=bind,source=${HOME}/dwcc,target=/dwcc-output \ --mount type=bind,source=${HOME}/dwcc,target=${HOME}/dwcc --mount type=bind,source=${HOME}/dwcc-drivers,target=/usr/src/dwcc-config/lib \ -e DW_AUTH_TOKEN=${DW_AUTH_TOKEN} -e DW_SNOWFLAKE_PK_PASSWORD=${DW_SNOWFLAKE_PK_PASSWORD} \ datadotworld/dwcc:2.124 --config-file=/dwcc-output/config-snowflake.yml

 The collector automatically uploads the file to the specified dataset and you can also find the output at the location you specified while running the collector.
+Similarly, the log files are uploaded to the specified dataset and can be found in the directory mounted to target=/app/log specified in the command.

 Running collector without the YAML file

-Go to the server where you have setup docker to run the collector.
+Go to the machine where you have setup docker to run the collector.

 From the command line, run the command generated from the application.
 Here is a sample command.